matomatical/coursework-portfolio/README.md

   Since the assignments are re-used from year to year, I won't publish my solutions.

-### Semester 1, 2019

-This semester, I studied part-time at the University of Melbourne's Parkville campus.

 #### COMP90042 Web Search and Text Analysis